Tundra Space

 Summary

-The objective of this clinical trial is to generate robust data that demonstrates clinical performance and safety of a polycaprolactone (PCL) breast scaffold combined with autologous fat grafting (AFG) in women who seek a revision surgery of a breast implant used for breast augmentation.
+The objective of the clinical investigation is to demonstrate safety and clinical performance of the absorbable polycaprolactone (PCL) breast scaffold combined with autologous fat grafting (AFG) for primary breast augmentation and breast augmentation revision surgery following previous breast implant insertion.
 The material (PCL) has been in clinical use for many decades and is absorbable.
 This study follows the successful completion of a 2-year evaluation of the safety and feasibility of this technique performed by the Royal Brisbane and Women's Hospital (ClinicalTrials.gov ID: NCT05437757).
-The main question it aims to answer is: "Is PCL Breast Scaffold with autologous fat graft a safe and effective method of soft tissue reconstruction following breast implant revision?".
-Participants will: * Undergo removal of their existing silicone breast implant (if not previously removed), * Receive implantation of a PCL Breast Scaffold combined with autologous fat grafting (AFG), and * Attend follow-up visits at 1 week, 3 months, 6 months, and annually for up to 5 years for clinical assessments and questionnaires.
+The main question it aims to answer is: "Is PCL Breast Scaffold with autologous fat graft a safe and effective method for soft tissue reconstruction following breast implant revision and for primary breast augmentation?".
+Participants will: * Undergo removal of their existing silicone breast implant (only for participants undergoing breast implant revision, if the implant has not been previously removed), * Receive implantation of a PCL Breast Scaffold combined with autologous fat grafting (AFG), and * Attend follow-up visits at 1 week, 3 months, 6 months, and annually for up to 5 years for clinical assessments and questionnaires.

-Official title: Clinical Investigation Evaluating Medical Grade Polycaprolactone (PCL) Breast Scaffold Implantation in Conjunction With Autologous Fat Grafting for Breast Implant Revision Surgery
+Official title: Clinical Investigation Evaluating Medical Grade Polycaprolactone (PCL) Breast Scaffold Implantation in Conjunction With Autologous Fat Grafting for Breast Implant Revision and Primary Breast Augmentation Surgery

 Key Details